atritheone/Linith/README.md

 Played on a 10×10 board, **Sun** and **Moon** place Swans and Stones, move formations, push opposing Swans and gradually restrict the opponent's available space.

-There are no captures.
 Swans are defeated by being completely encircled and frozen.

 This repository contains the browser version of Linith, built with HTML, CSS and JavaScript.